WrightonLabCSU/DRAM/README.md

 1) If you do not have Nextflow installed, please follow the instructions [from their documentation page](https://www.nextflow.io/docs/stable/install.html).

-2) Choose if you want to install DRAM2 using Conda or a container runtime (Apptainer, Singularity CE, Docker, Podman, Sarus, etc.).
+2) Choose if you want to install DRAM v2 using Conda or a container runtime (Apptainer, Singularity CE, Docker, Podman, Sarus, etc.).
     - If you choose to use Conda, you will need to have Conda installed on your system.
 Miniconda is a good option for this because it is lightweight and easy to install.
 You can find the installation instructions [here](https://docs.anaconda.com/miniconda/miniconda-install/).
     - If you choose to use a container runtime, you will need to have the container runtime installed on your system.
 Apptainer is a good option for this, it is the modern and open-source version of Singularity.
 You can find the installation instructions [here](https://apptainer.org/docs/admin/main/installation.html) but any of the listed above should work.

-3) Create a DRAM2 directory to store the DRAM2 files and the nextflow configuration file:
+3) Create a DRAM directory to store the DRAM files and the nextflow configuration file:

     ```
-    mkdir DRAM2
+    mkdir DRAM
-    cd DRAM2
+    cd DRAM
     ```

-4) Download the DRAM2 data from Globus in this DRAM2 directory.
+4) Download the DRAM data from Globus in this DRAM directory.
 This is a large download (> 500 GB) and will take some time.
     - You can find the data [here](https://app.globus.org/file-manager?origin_id=97ed64b9-dea0-4eb5-a7e0-0b50ac94e889).
 UUID: 97ed64b9-dea0-4eb5-a7e0-0b50ac94e889 You will need a Globus account to access and download the data.
     - The download consists of a database folder that contains all the preformatted databases with the description database.
 As well as a containers folder that contains the docker image to be ran with your container runtime.
-    - There is also a default nextflow.config file that users can modify to fit their needs.
-By default, this is the directory structure for the databases and container in relation to the launchDir (DRAM2 directory) that is expected, but this can be changed in the nextflow.config file if the nextflow.config is in the launch directory.

-5) You can use nextflow to install and update DRAM2 by running the following command anywhere on your system:
+5) DRAM by default looks for the databases and container image relative to the launch directory, if you would like to change this, change where you want to store the DRAM data, or other configuration options such as what container runtime you are using, SLURM options, etc. you can download this defaults configuration file to customize your DRAM run.

     ```
-    nextflow pull https://github.com/WrightonLabCSU/DRAM2 -user <your-github-username>
+    curl -o nextflow.config https://raw.githubusercontent.com/WrightonLabCSU/DRAM/refs/heads/dev/assets/configs/nextflow.config
     ```

-    Because DRAM2 is still in a private repository, you will need to use the `-user` flag to pull the repository.
-This will prompt you to enter your GitHub personal access token.

-    Then to run DRAM2, you can use the following command:
+6) You can use nextflow to install and update DRAM by running the following command anywhere on your system:

     ```
-    nextflow run DRAM2 <options>
+    nextflow pull WrightonLabCSU/DRAM -r dev
     ```

+    (Once DRAM v2 is out of development, the `-r dev` will be removed and the command will be `nextflow pull WrightonLabCSU/DRAM`)

+    You can install or update DRAM by rerunning the pull command,

+    ```
+    nextflow pull DRAM
+    ```

+    You can specify a specific branch or version tag by adding `-r <branch or tag>` to the pull command.
+For example, to pull the development branch, you would run (Note only version tags >= 2 are supported, pre 2 versions are before nextflow was used):

+    ```
+    nextflow pull WrightonLabCSU/DRAM -r dev
+    ```

+    Then to run DRAM, you can use the following command:

+    ```
+    nextflow run DRAM <options>
+    ```

-    You can update DRAM2 running the pull command again.
+    You can update DRAM by rerunning the pull command,

 ### Important Installation Notes:

-Nextflow installs all nextflow pipeline scripts by default in the `$HOME/.nextflow/assets/WrightonLabCSU/DRAM2` directory, allowing nextflow to centralize install and update management.
-If you are running DRAM2 on a shared system, you may wish to install DRAM2 in a shared directory.
-DRAM2's actual pipeline scripts are very small and if multiple users are running DRAM2 on the same system, having them each install their own copy of DRAM2 does not take up a lot of space, but it does make it easier to manage updates and versions.
+Nextflow installs all nextflow pipeline scripts by default in the `$HOME/.nextflow/assets/WrightonLabCSU/DRAM` directory, allowing nextflow to centralize install and update management.
+If you are running DRAM on a shared system, you may wish to install DRAM in a shared directory.
+DRAM's actual pipeline scripts are very small and if multiple users are running DRAM on the same system, having them each install their own copy of DRAM does not take up a lot of space, but it does make it easier to manage updates and versions.

-Two ways to install DRAM2 in a shared directory are:
+Two ways to install DRAM in a shared directory are:

 1) Where nextflow installs all of its scripts when you do `nextflow pull` is defined in the environment variable `NXF_HOME`, which if not set defaults to `$HOME/.nextflow`.
-You can set this to a shared directory such as `/home/nextflow` and then run `nextflow pull` to install DRAM2 in that shared directory.
+You can set this on your system to a shared directory such as `/home/nextflow` and then run `nextflow pull` to install DRAM in that shared directory.
 This will install all nextflow scripts in that shared directory.
 You may or may not want to install all nextflow scripts in a shared directory, so this may not be the best option.

-2) In the launch directory `nextflow.config`, you can add a section that tells nextflow to set `NXF_HOME` for the DRAM2 pipeline.
-This will only set `NXF_HOME` for the DRAM2 pipeline and not for all nextflow pipelines.
-This is the best option if you only want to set `NXF_HOME` for the DRAM2 pipeline.
+2) In the launch directory `nextflow.config`, you can add a section that tells nextflow to set `NXF_HOME` for the DRAM pipeline.
+This will only set `NXF_HOME` for the DRAM pipeline and not for all nextflow pipelines.
+This is the best option if you only want to set `NXF_HOME` for the DRAM pipeline.
 At the top of your `nextflow.config` file, you could add something like:

     ```
     env {